HallaSurvivor/Blog/_posts/2025-06-06-IVT-not-constructive.md

 But where were we?
 The usual proofs of the intermediate value theorem aren't constructive.
 See, for instance, Bauer's
-[_Five Stages of Accepting Constructive Analysis_][14] for a discussion of how one common proof fails (as well as a great list of constructively provable alternatives).
-Since the usual proofs seem to fail, we might guess that IVT is not provable constructively... how could we prove this?
+[_Five Stages of Accepting Constructive Mathematics_][14]
+or Section 1 of Taylor's [_A Lambda Calculus for Real Analysis_][16] for a discussion of how some common proofs fail (as well as great lists of constructively provable alternatives).
+Since the usual proofs seem to fail, we might guess that IVT is not provable constructively... but how could we prove this?

 Say, towards a contradiction, that there *were* a constructive proof of the intermediate value theorem.
 Then it would